DavionWu2018/DavionWu2018.github.io/_pages/about.md

 # 🎖 Awards & Honors

+* **Outstanding Doctoral Graduate Award**
+  * Nankai University, June 2025.
+  * This award is given to the doctoral student with excellent work of academic research in the process of completing doctoral degree in Nankai University.

 * **Best Graduate Presentation**  [Certification](http://DavionWu2018.github.io/files/certification12.pdf).
   * Tourism, Hospitality, and Event (T.H.E.)
 Analytics Case Competition, April 2024.
   * This award is presented to the first-place winners at Temple University for their outstanding insights and contributions in analyzing real-world hotel data.